Just one thing

 I’ve asked the subjects to choose something that means the most to them, for whatever reason.
 The thing you would run to save if your house burnt down.
 It doesn’t have to be sentimental, although perhaps naturally a lot of the choices are…it can be entirely practical.
 I remember asking my mum what she would choose and she replied “my car…”.
 To her I guess it symbolised freedom and escape. although I’m not sure what my dad made of that :)

-If you would like to volunteer for this project, please email me or call me for a chat on 0118 9885088 with your details, the object you would nominate and a brief idea of the reason you would choose this thing.
+If you would like to volunteer for this project, please get in touch with your details, the object you would nominate and a brief idea of the reason you would choose this thing.
 I would love to hear your stories and will choose the most interesting ones for inclusion in this series.
 The portrait session will take about 20 minutes and you will receive a complimentary hand made print for your time.

 “My Grandad’s chair.
 Makes my sister cry, my mum smile and me feel like part of him is still with us.
 It’s probably worth nothing and it was a devil to get out of his house when he died and we very nearly gave up.
 But I’m so glad we didn’t.
 The last 18 months have been quite difficult for me but when I sit on it, it’s like he’s giving me one of his famous huge hugs (which his stomach always got in the way of!) and I feel wrapped in his love.
 There must be something magical about it as since it came into the house the cat hasn’t stopped sleeping in it…apt as he named her….maybe she is getting a hug too.”